Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Ultrascale+/DFX/Abstract_Shell_Per_SLR_Compilation/Readme.md

   <img src="./images/slr_crossing_axi_reg.png?raw=true" alt="slr_crossing_axi_reg"/>
 </p>

 If your design does not use AXI based protocol to cross SLRs, you can also use simple one or two stage register pipelines to cross the SLRs.
+You can either use a TCL based approach to lock the SLR crossing registers to LAGUNA/adjacent CLB column or use a fine-grained pblock approach used in this tutorial.
+Whatever approach user choose to guide the placer to lock SLR crossing registers, intent is to make sure there are no zigzag placement for SLR crossing registers.

 ## About SLR crossing registers hierarchy